Gay New York

 Riff Hotel Downtown (102 Greenwich St; 212-766-8888), near the World Trade Center, 36 guestrooms, 3 lofts with kitchenettes, balconies, cable TV, free WiFi, pet-friendly.

 The Townhouse Inn of Chelsea (131 W 23rd St; 212-414-2323), central Chelsea townhouse B&B at the heart of Manhattan, 14 comfortably furnished rooms and suitest; cable TV, WiF, breakfast.
 Formerly The Inn on 23rd.

 The London NYC (151 W 54th St; 212-468-8856), well-located luxury hotel with elegant suites and attentive service; London Bar full-English or American breakfasts, pub fare and French-influenced seasonal cuisine in-suite or private dining.

-Out NYC Hotel (510 W 4nd St; 212-947-2999), gay Hell's Kitchen urban boutique resort hotel rooms and suites, gym, spa, sun deck, and garden courtyard, plus Eden on 42nd comfort classics with farm to table cuisine and cocktail bar.
+CLOSED: Out NYC Hotel (510 W 4nd St), gay Hell's Kitchen urban boutique resort hotel, gym, spa, sun deck, garden courtyard, restaurant, XL Club.

 For many more options, see hotels and guesthouses on our map & listings tab.

 New York City has more gay nightspots than any other city in our world-wide listings, by far.
 Find businesses among six districts of Manhattan, plus the boroughs of Brooklyn and Queens.

 Cielo (18 Little W 12th St), Wednesday-Saturday house, techno, electronic music dance club, top DJs, guest performers.

 Cubbyhole (281 W 12th St), neighborhood lesbian bar, everyone-friendly, daily specials and late-night Happy Hours.